 The plan in its entirety is linked above as an ArcGIS Online Web Map.
 It is best viewed on desktop/tablet devices.

 The public comment period on the draft plan closed on August 21st.
-The draft plan will go before the MPO TCC and Board in September for consideration of adoption.
-If adopted, the Hellbender Regional Trail workgroup will reconvene to discuss next steps.
+The draft plan was adopted by the MPO Board at their September 24, 2020 meeting.
+The Hellbender Regional Trail workgroup will reconvene later in 2020 to discuss next steps.